 The technical department (VET colleges of engineering) of the Educational Centre HTL HAK Ungargasse is made up of two qualification types: Information Technology-Network Engineering, Industrial Management and Industrial Engineering.
 The educational and training programme lasts five years and the final exam allows the student to study at a university or FH (advanced technical college).
-The VET school for Mechanical and Production Engineering (four years) and the VET school for Leather Design (three years) complete the educational and training programmes at the technical sector.
+The VET school for Mechanical and Production Engineering (four years) and the VET school for Leather Design (three and a half years) complete the educational and training programmes at the technical sector.

 The rather 'small size' of the HTL (college of engineering), in comparison to other schools, provides intense and committed individual student support as well as excellent education and training.
 The best evidence pointing towards this fact is the good job prospects and results of our graduates.